 - Research Methods for Cognitive Rehabilitation

 This collaborative effort of investigators at the Moss Rehabilitation Research Institute and the University of Pennsylvania seeks to synthesize and disseminate tools necessary to refine promising treatments for cognitive impairment, understand mechanisms of action, and gather preliminary data about the clinical impact to support larger efficacy trials.

 - Therapeutics for Rare and Neglected Diseases (TRND)

 The NIH TRND program is a congressionally mandated program designed to bridge the gap that often exists between basic research discoveries and testing of new drugs in humans.
-The work of the TRND includes the discovery, optimization, and preclinical testing of therapies, with the ultimate goal of generating enough sufficient-quality data to support successful investigational new drug applications to the U.S. Food and Drug Administration, and in first-in-human studies (if necessary).
-The program aims to encourage biotechnology and pharmaceutical companies to take the therapeutic clinical candidate that reach this stage into clinical development.
+The work of the TRND includes the discovery, optimization, and preclinical testing of therapies, with the ultimate goal of generating enough sufficient-quality data to support successful investigational new drug applications to the U.S. Food and Drug Administration, and first-in-human studies (if necessary).
+The program aims to encourage biotechnology and pharmaceutical companies to take the therapeutic clinical candidates that reach this stage into clinical development.